GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

     nginx-ingress-controller       LoadBalancer  10.7.248.226  pending      80:30890/TCP,443:30258/TCP  1s
     nginx-ingress-default-backend  ClusterIP     10.7.245.75   none         80/TCP                      1s

-Wait a few moments while the GCP L4 Load Balancer gets deployed.
+Wait a few moments while the Google Cloud L4 Load Balancer gets deployed.
 Confirm that the `nginx-ingress-controller` Service has been deployed and that you have an external IP address associated with the service.
 Run the following command:

     kubectl get service nginx-ingress-controller